 Database Unit Test Files

-Like the tests of Visual Studio Team System Test Edition, database unit tests reside in test projects.
+Like the unit tests for managed code, database unit tests reside in test projects.
 You can see the items that compose a database unit test in the hierarchy of a test project in Solution Explorer.

 A database unit test consists of multiple items that are contained in several files.
 The following table describes the files that interact to form a database unit test.